 Unipi Extension modules represent a cheap and simple way to extend your automation network by additional inputs/outputs.

 Unipi Extension modules represent an easy and inexpensive way to extend your automation project by additional inputs & outputs.
-Modules communicate using the Modbus RTU protocol and RS485 serial interface and can be connected to both Unipi Neuron and Unipi Axon controllers, as well as PLCs from other vendors.
+Modules communicate using the Modbus RTU protocol and RS485 interface and can be connected to all Unipi Neuron, Unipi Patron and Unipi Axon controllers, as well as PLCs from other vendors.